How to Improve Metabolism and Support Weight Loss with PCOS

 Inside my 12-week Hormone Shift Method, we focus on practical, food-first strategies to support metabolic health, reduce symptoms, and shift stubborn weight—without restriction or guesswork.

 Struggling with symptoms like fatigue, cravings, bloating, or stubborn weight gain?
-I work online with women across Manchester and the UK through my 12-week PCOS Hormone Shift Method, which combines targeted nutrition, gut support and hormone balancing steps in a clear weekly format.
+I work online with women across Manchester and the UK through my 12-week PCOS Hormone Shift Method, which combines targeted nutrition, gut support and hormone balancing steps for weight loss and preparing your body for pregnancy, in a clear weekly format.
+Not ready to start a full programme?
+Try my mini programmes, The PCOS Capsule Kitchen and The Post Pill PCOS Reset here.

 You’ll get science-backed strategies, optional functional testing, and regular support—without extreme diets or quick fixes.